ashok5141/Application-Security-Cheatsheet/OWASP.md

    - **How to find**:
 #### Mitigations -

-# OWASP Top 10 - Mobile
+# OWASP Top 10 - Mobile Application

 ## A -
 - **Core Concept**